avahidi/mesa/README.rst

 *mesa* is a command line utility recording and comparing execution times.

+You can use it for tracking performance improvements/regressions in an application over time.

 Usage
 -----

-Assume we want to measure execution time for an application, such as "sleep 1":
+Assume we want to measure execution time for an application we are developing.
+For this example I will use "sleep 1":

 .. code-block:: console